adhy-p/adhy-p.github.io/content/posts/arch.md

 ```

 ### 3.1.
 Start awesome on login:
-We have a window manager, but everytime we restart our system, we need to manually start the X11 server.
+We have a window manager, but every time we restart our system, we need to manually start the X11 server.
 There must be a way to automate this process.

 ```
 thinkpad# vim .xinitrc